nickmza/nickmza.github.io/source/_posts/krakend-response.md

   - devops
 category:
   - Release The KrakenD
-excerpt:
+excerpt: >-
   I wrote previously about configuring logging on KrakenD as well as setting up JWT Security.
 This week I'm looking at how KrakenD can shape Requests and Responses from back-end systems.
+date: 2023-07-16 07:11:14
 ---

-I wrote previously about configuring logging on KrakenD as well as setting up JWT Security.
+I wrote previously about [configuring logging](https://nickmck.net/2023/06/23/release-the-krakend/) on KrakenD as well as setting up [JWT Security](https://nickmck.net/2023/07/08/kraken-auth/).
 This week I'm looking at how KrakenD can shape Requests and Responses from back-end systems.

 KrakenD provides multiple facilities for Request/Response Shaping:
 - Filtering.
 Removing specific fields from the response.